yinyiqian1/XRPL-Standards/XLS-0074d-amm-clawback/README.md

 }
 ```

-- Upon execution, this transaction enables the issuer `rPdYxU9dNkbzC5Y2h4jLbVJ3rMRrk7WVRL` to claw back all LPTokens from holder `rvYAfWj5gh67oV6fW32ZzP3Aw4Eubs59B` associated with AMM ID `DCF51389E32AB28ADB9A4F32DDDA81A3DB2B67FC7DAD9B03DE90A17C03FFE189`.
+- Upon execution, this transaction enables the issuer `rPdYxU9dNkbzC5Y2h4jLbVJ3rMRrk7WVRL` to claw back all LPTokens from holder `rvYAfWj5gh67oV6fW32ZzP3Aw4Eubs59B` associated with AMM account `rp2MaZMQDpgAHwWbADaQMrmf4AD5JsPQUR`.
 And one of the asset to withdraw from the AMM account is `FOO`.
 - The transaction will result in the withdrawal of two corresponding assets from the AMM account on the current proportion:
   - The asset `FOO` issued by the `Account` will be returned to the issuer.
   - The other asset will be transferred back to the holder's wallet.